Best Country for a Holding Company in Europe (2026)

 Luxembourg - For Funds and Family Offices

-Luxembourg SOPARFI (Societe de Participations Financieres) is the standard Luxembourg holding vehicle.
-It offers a robust participation exemption from 10% shareholding or EUR 1.2M acquisition cost, capital gains exemption on qualifying shareholdings, and an extensive treaty network of 80+ treaties.
+A SOPARFI offers participation exemption from 10% shareholding or EUR 1.2M acquisition cost, capital gains exemption on qualifying shareholdings, and access to 80+ tax treaties.

 Luxembourg is best suited for: investment funds and fund management structures (Luxembourg is the second largest fund domicile in the world after the US), private equity holding structures, family offices managing EUR 100M+ in assets, and regulated financial activities where Luxembourg's regulatory framework is required.